-Note: You must have IOSYSCFG authority to change the IBM i NetServer configuration.
+Note: You must have \IOSYSCFG authority to change the IBM i NetServer configuration.
 The change to the system name does not take effect until the next time IBM i NetServer is started.

-To change the IBM i NetServer system name by using IBM Navigator for i, follow these steps:
+To change the IBM i NetServer system name by using System i Navigator, follow these steps:

-- 1. Open IBM Navigator for i and connect to the system you want to work with. - 2.
+- 1. Open System i Navigator and connect to the system you want to work with. - 2.
 Expand Network > Servers. - 3.
-Click TCP/IP Servers to retrieve a list of the TCP/IP servers available. - 4.
+Click TCP/IP to retrieve a list of the TCP/IP servers available. - 4.
 Right-click IBM i NetServer and select Properties. - 5.
-On the General page, click Expand Next Start.
+On the General page, click Next Start.
 In the Server name field, specify the name that IBM i NetServer should use.